 With tens of thousands of people moving to Colorado each year, building in the once inaccessible mountain areas has become a growing concern.
-Of the 63 counties in Colorado, Eagle County is the sixth fastest growing county, with a population increase of 10.5% between 2000 and 2003.4 In 2006, 534 new building permits for single family homes were issued, and in the period from January to September of 2007, 169 permits for single family residences and 167 permits for multi-family structures were issued.5
+Of the 63 counties in Colorado, Eagle County is the sixth-fastest growing with a population increase of 10.5% between 2000 and 2003.
+534 new building permits for single family homes were issued in 2006 and there were 169 permits for single family residences and 167 permits for multi-family structures issued from January to September in Eagle County.
+4

-Most of Eagle County is vulnerable to some form of natural disturbance, and wildland fire is one of the main concerns.
-Recent national disaster events have focused increased attention at both local and state government levels on the need to mitigate such events where possible, and to prepare to cope with them when unavoidable.
+Most of Eagle County is vulnerable to some form of natural disturbance, and wildland fire is one of the most serious concerns.
+Recent national disaster events have focused increased attention at both local and state government levels on the need to mitigate such events where possible and to prepare to cope with them when unavoidable.